cvilas/grape/docs/02_roadmap.md

   - enum to string: Copy the general idea from here: <https://godbolt.org/z/6MxYznfbf>
   - consider magic_enum and other options and choose one
   - refactor existing `toString()` functions
-- Any new zenoh examples that have appeared in zenoh-c, zenoh-cpp
 - HW IO
   - CANopen
   - joystick